reasonml/reasonml.github.io/docs/convert-from-ocaml.md

 to make the type checker happy.

-There are already some internal exception rules to cover the common constructors that require a single tuple as argument so `refmt` will be convert them correctly withour requiring your manual cleanup (e.g., `Some (1, 2)` in OCaml will be converted to `Some((1, 2))` instead of `Some(1, 2)`).
+There are already some internal exception rules to cover the common constructors that require a single tuple as argument so `refmt` will be convert them correctly without requiring your manual cleanup (e.g., `Some (1, 2)` in OCaml will be converted to `Some((1, 2))` instead of `Some(1, 2)`).